 To help keep track, here is a graphic of their family tree:

 According to the name meanings in the family tree, the minstrel (Jubal) came from the marriage of the servant of God (Lamech) with light (Adah).
 His brother is the shepherd (Jabal), which implies that pastors and worship leaders are brothers in church governance, not adversaries.
 This lineage assures us that music is a good thing by nature.
 Why do I say that?
 Unfortunately, many churches believe that music came from the “dark side.”
-I deal with this subject in Chapter 2 of my book with evidence for why I don’t believe that is accurate.
+I deal with this subject in Chapter 2 of my book, giving evidence for why I don’t believe that is accurate.

 Regardless of the particulars of Jubal’s ideas, we have a Scriptural record of man’s discovery and employment of music’s natural principles.
 Moses wrote the Torah as a historical record for the Israelites, and each book is not only layered with history, but bursting with spiritual implication.
 It is important for us minstrels to know where we come from, and to understand that our origin is a holy one.

 The popular concept of the Psalms is that they were written by David between tending sheep and fighting vicious animals.
 And that’s true for some of them.
 But David wasn’t the only one to put his pen to the parchment of Psalms.
 Others, like Jeduthun, Asaph, and the sons of Korah, wrote some very famous lines in Scripture.
-Miriam, Moses’ sister, also wrote a powerful song when Israel narrowly escaped the clutches of Egypt’s chariots.
-The mother of Jesus wrote some beautiful lines in Luke 1.
+Miriam, Moses’ sister, also wrote a powerful song when Israel narrowly escaped the clutches of Pharaoh’s chariots.
+The mother of Jesus, likewise, wrote some beautiful lines in Luke 1.

-In the titles to some Psalms there are some strange terms like, “Miktam,” “Maskil,” “Shiggaion,” “Gittith,” and others.
+In the titles to some Psalms there are some strange terms like, “Miktam,” “Maskil,” “Shiggaion,” “Gittith,” among others.
 Your Bible probably has a footnote about each of these terms saying something to the effect of, “probably a musical or liturgical term.”